fbpx

 #2 Pioneer Historic Park

 What we liked the best was the gold-rush area with genuine pioneer log cabins!
 As Fairbanks kept growing, local history fans moved the old cabins from across the city to be preserved in Pioneer Park.
-There's not a whole lot to do within them but they make for a nice visual reminder of life in the old times.

 Within Pioneer Park, Fairbanks, Alaska

-Don't expect too much of the museums though.
+Don't expect too much of the museums, though.
 We tried two of them: The Pioneer Museum and the Pioneer Air Museum.
-Both were very old-fashioned with huge collections of strange artifacts displayed in ways that don't really make sense and without too many explanations.
-They were kinda interesting but just not what you expect from a "museum" in the 21st century.
-On the plus side, they were very affordable, costing only a couple of bucks to see.
+Both were very old-fashioned, with vast collections of strange artifacts displayed in ways that didn't make sense and without too many explanations.

-So overall, add this park to your list of things to do in Fairbanks but be flexible with the time you allocate for it in your itinerary.
+So overall, add this park to your list of things to do in Fairbanks, but be flexible with the time you allocate for it in your itinerary.

 #3 Museum of the North